rmsk2/moreorless/readme.md

 - `Cursor left` and `right` move the cursor horizontally
 - `Cursor up` and `down` move the cursor one line up or down
+- Pressing `Control+Cursor up` moves the visible section of the document one line up while preserving the current cursor position
+- Pressing `Control+Cursor down` moves the visible section of the document one line down while preserving the current cursor position
 - Pressing `Foenix+Cursor down` moves the view one screen towards the end of the file
 - Pressing `Foenix+Cursor up` moves the view one screen towards the beginning of the file
 - Pressing `F1` resets the view to line one in 80x60 text mode